Bretton Woods system: Design

 Keynes' proposals would have established a world reserve currency (which he thought might be called "bancor") administered by a central bank vested with the power to create money and with the authority to take actions on a much larger scale.

 In the case of balance of payments imbalances, Keynes recommended that both debtors and creditors should change their policies.
-As outlined by Keynes, countries with payment surpluses should increase their imports from the deficit countries, build factories in debtor nations, or donate to them—and thereby create a foreign trade equilibrium.
+As outlined by Keynes, countries with payment surpluses should increase their imports from the deficit countries, build factories in debtor countries, or donate to them—and thereby create a foreign trade equilibrium.
 Thus, Keynes was sensitive to the problem that placing too much of the burden on the deficit country would be deflationary.

 But the United States, as a likely creditor nation, and eager to take on the role of the world's economic powerhouse, used White's plan but targeted many of Keynes's concerns.
 White saw a role for global intervention in an imbalance only when it was caused by currency speculation.

 Although a compromise was reached on some points, because of the overwhelming economic and military power of the United States the participants at Bretton Woods largely agreed on White's plan.
 White’s plan was designed not merely to secure the rise and world economic domination of the United States, but to ensure that as the outgoing superpower Britain would be shuffled even further from centre stage.

 Subscriptions and quotas

 What emerged largely reflected U.S. preferences: a system of subscriptions and quotas embedded in the IMF, which itself was to be no more than a fixed pool of national currencies and gold subscribed by each country, as opposed to a world central bank capable of creating money.
-The Fund was charged with managing various nations' trade deficits so that they would not produce currency devaluations that would trigger a decline in imports.
+The Fund was charged with managing various countries' trade deficits so that they would not produce currency devaluations that would trigger a decline in imports.

 The IMF is provided with a fund composed of contributions from member countries in gold and their own currencies.
 The original quotas were to total $8.8 billion.
 When joining the IMF, members are assigned "quotas" that reflect their relative economic power—and, as a sort of credit deposit, are obliged to pay a "subscription" of an amount commensurate with the quota.
 They pay the subscription as 25% in gold or currency convertible into gold (effectively the dollar, which at the founding, was the only currency then still directly gold convertible for central banks) and 75% in their own currency.

 Quota subscriptions form the largest source of money at the IMF's disposal.
 The IMF set out to use this money to grant loans to member countries with financial difficulties.
 Each member is then entitled to withdraw 25% of its quota immediately in case of payment problems.
 If this sum should be insufficient, each nation in the system is also able to request loans for foreign currency.